ringcentral/ringcentral-js-cti-demo/README.md

 RingCentral SDK is available under an MIT-style license.
 See [LICENSE.txt](LICENSE.txt) for details.

+RingCentral SDK &copy; 2016 by RingCentral
-RingCentral SDK &copy; 2015 by RingCentral
+RingCentral SDK &copy; 2015 by John Wang